patrikx3/onenote/README.md

 This is a Linux Onenote.

-### Warning
+### Some info about P3X Onenote vs VirtualBox
-If you have enough RAM and you can install VirtualBox with Windows and OneNote, it is simpler than ```p3x-oenote```.
-For my workstation with 4.8Ghz, 4 cores, 32 GB-ram, I use VirtualBox Windows Onenote, and for my Laptop I use ```p3x-onenote```.
+If you have enough RAM or buffy workstation and you can install VirtualBox inside Windows and use the Marketplace based OneNote or install Office.
+I think, you do not need  ```p3x-onenote``` at all.

+For my workstation, with a 4.8Ghz CPU, 4 cores, 32 GB-ram, I use VirtualBox on Windows with Office Onenote (I use 6 GB RAM, 4 cores), but unfortunately my Laptop is old and has only 16GB RAM.
+Given, I develop a lot (NodeJs), I need the RAM, so for my Laptop, I use ```p3x-onenote``` and it's enough.
+Once the pages are loaded.
+It is fast, since it's own process without a browser and is in the tray, you don't have to re-load everything again.
+So it is very usable and after all pages are loaded, quick.

+**You can try, you loose nothing.**

 ## Downloadable installer
 https://github.com/patrikx3/onenote/releases